nhat-tien/blog/content/blog/about-feeling-like-a-failure-in-life.md

 Sometimes, I feel a little bit of jealous when I see other gain something I does't have.

-## I, programming, and part-time depression
+## I, programming, and part-time loser

 - Though I try very hard, I really not sastify with that
 - I learn very much, but still just a tiny when compare to other